tiepdotme/team3128.github.io/members/faq.md

 During Competition Season (February 20 - April 20), we meet as necessary based upon which Competitions we attend.
 The Travel Team will compete at 2 Regional Competitions (San Diego Regional held at Del Mar Fairgrounds and Monterey Bay Regional in Monterey CA).
 If our Travel Team is successful and we earn a slot, we will also travel to Houston Texas (April 17 - 21 2019) for the [FRC World Championships](https://www.firstchampionship.org/welcome).

-San Diego Regional is held Wednesday May 6 (evening) through Saturday May 9 (with a team dinner Saturday evening).
+**San Diego Regional** is held Wednesday May 6 (evening) through Saturday May 9 (with a team dinner Saturday evening).
-Monterey Bay is Friday May 22 - Sunday evening May 24 (Thursday May 21 and Monday May 25 are travel days, as we are driving to Monterey).
+**Monterey Bay Regional** is Friday May 22 - Sunday evening May 24 (Thursday May 21 and Monday May 25 are travel days, as we are driving to Monterey).
-World Championships in Houston TX: Wednesday April 17 (evening) through Saturday April 20 (late), not including travel time.
+**World Championships** in Houston TX: Wednesday April 17 (evening) through Saturday April 20 (late), not including travel time.

 **What does a robotics team do?
 What are these competitions like?**